jmoletteire/MechaCar-Statistical-Analysis/README.md

 <br></br>

 ### **Design and Data**
-I would run several multiple linear regressions, one for the MechaCar, and more for similar vehicles (probably three or four).
+I would run several multiple linear regressions, one for the MechaCar, and others for similar vehicles (probably three or four).
 Each regression would require data about each feature for each vehicle:<br>

 _Dependent Variable_:
 * Cost